joes0451/ADB_Util/ReadMe.txt

 File Browser:
     When selecting a directory, other than for Submit, you can either double click the selection or select the directory and hit the "Go" Button.
+    It will automatically use its symlink for given directories.

 Select Device:
     Allows you to select the target device, or Emulator, for Logcat output,